nmstreethran/notebook/git-notes.md

 eval "$(ssh-agent -s)"

 ssh-add ~/.ssh/id_rsa
+# or
+ssh-add ~/.ssh/id_ed25519
 ```

-Copy the SSH key to your clipboard (saved at `/home/you/.ssh/id_rsa`).
+Copy the SSH key to your clipboard (saved at `/home/you/.ssh/id_rsa` or `/home/you/.ssh/id_ed25519`).
 Go to 'SSH and GPG keys' in your GitHub account settings.
 Select 'New SSH key', add a descriptive label in the 'Title' field, and paste the SSH key in the 'Key' field.

 List existing remote URLs for your local repository: